Models wear new season outfits from our holiday range

 What to Pack for a Festival

-• Light layers (a cardigan, denim jacket or packable waterproof)
+Light layers - a cardigan, denim jacket or packable waterproof

-• Anti-chafing shorts or shorts liners for long days
+Anti-chafing shorts or shorts liners for long days

-• A crossbody or hands-free bag
+A crossbody or hands-free bag

-• Sunglasses and a hat (sun protection matters even on cloudy days)
+Sunglasses and a hat (sun protection matters even on cloudy days)

-• A compact reusable water bottle
+A compact reusable water bottle

 Model wears denim jacket with red and pink print maxi skirt

-Festival Outfits for Every Age and Body Shape
+Festival Outfits for Every Body

 Festival Footwear That Works All Day

-Your footwear choice can make or break a festival.
 Trainers with cushioned soles are the safest bet for all-day wear on uneven ground.
-If the forecast looks dry, sandals are a comfortable warm-weather option, with supportive styles like Birkenstocks offering real all-day wearability.
-For anything muddy, switch to wellies or walking boots that grip the ground and keep your feet dry.
+If the forecast looks dry, take the opportunity to style your favourite sandals - just make sure you pick a supportive pair like Birkenstocks to guarantee comfort that lasts.
+For anything muddy, we recommend switching to wellies or walking boots for good grip and waterproofing.

 Hunter boots in leopard print